Northwest Passage: Northern Atlantic

 John Knight, employed by the British East India Company and the Muscovy Company, set out in 1606 to follow up on Weymouth's discoveries and find the Northwest Passage.
 After his ship ran aground and was nearly crushed by ice, Knight disappeared while searching for a better anchorage.

 In 1609, Henry Hudson sailed up what is now called the Hudson River in search of the Passage; encouraged by the saltiness of the water in the estuary, he reached present-day Albany, New York, before giving up.
 On September 14, 1609, Hudson entered the Tappan Zee while sailing upstream from New York Harbor.
 At first, Hudson believed the widening of the river indicated that he had found the Northwest Passage.
 He proceeded upstream as far as present-day Troy before concluding that no such strait existed there.
 He later explored the Arctic and Hudson Bay.

 In 1611, while in James Bay, Hudson's crew mutinied.
 They set Hudson and his teenage son John, along with seven sick, infirm, or loyal crewmen, adrift in a small open boat.
 He was never seen again.
+The only account is by one of the mutineers, Abacuk Pricket.

 A mission was sent out in 1612, again in Discovery, commanded by Sir Thomas Button to find Henry Hudson and continue through the Northwest Passage.
 After failing to find Hudson, and exploring the west coast of Hudson Bay, Button returned home due to illness in the crew.
 In 1614, William Gibbons attempted to find the Passage, but was turned back by ice.
 The next year, 1615, Robert Bylot, a survivor of Hudson's crew, returned to Hudson Strait in Discovery, but was turned back by ice.
 Bylot tried again in 1616 with William Baffin.
 They sailed as far as Lancaster Sound and reached 77°45′ North latitude, a record which stood for 236 years, before being blocked by ice.

 On May 9, 1619, under the auspices of King Christian IV of Denmark–Norway, Jens Munk set out with 65 men and the king's two ships, Einhörningen (Unicorn), a small frigate, and Lamprenen (Lamprey), a sloop, which were outfitted under his own supervision.
 His mission was to discover the Northwest Passage to the Indies and China.
 Munk penetrated Davis Strait as far north as 69°, found Frobisher Bay, and then spent almost a month fighting his way through Hudson Strait.
 In September 1619, he found the entrance to Hudson Bay and spent the winter near the mouth of the Churchill River.
 Cold, famine, and scurvy destroyed so many of his men that only he and two other men survived.
 With these men, he sailed for home with Lamprey on July 16, 1620, reaching Bergen, Norway, on September 20, 1620.